A Simple Approach to Jointly Rank Passages and Select Relevant Sentences in the OBQA Context: Introduction

-In this paper, we describe a Two-in-One framework that aims to promote the correlation and interaction between passages and sentences.
-We use both passage ranking and sentence selection to jointly train the model.
-More specifically, the model, based on the transformer~\citep{NIPS2017_3f5ee243} structure, generates passage representations and sentence representation simultaneously.
-Such representations are then fed to a passage ranker and sentence classifier, respectively.
+To build a Green AI system and take advantage of multi-task learning, we introduce a Two-in-One model, a simple model trained on passage ranking and sentence selection jointly.
+More specifically, our model generates passage representations and sentence representations simultaneously, which are then fed to a passage ranker and sentence classifier respectively.
 Then we promote the interaction between passage ranking and sentence classification using consistency and similarity constraints.
-The consistency constraint is to enforce that the relevant passage includes relevant sentences, while the similarity constraint enables the model to represent relevant passages based on the relevant sentence instead of irrelevant ones.
-By conducting experiments on the HotpotQA datasets, we demonstrate that our framework, with a single model and fewer parameters, can achieve competitive results and boost the performance of baselines by 28\%.
+The consistency constraint is to enforce that the relevant passage includes relevant sentences, while the similarity constraint ensures the model to generate the representation of relevant passages more closer to the representations for relevant sentences than irrelevant ones.
+The experiments conducted on the HotpotQA datasets demonstrate that our simple model achieves competitive results with previous systems and outperforms the baselines by 28\%.

-To summarize, we make the following contributions: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We study the joint learning of passage ranking and sentence selection with consistency and similarity constraints to model the relationship between passages and sentences. \item We conduct experiments on the HotpotQA datasets and demonstrate the effectiveness of our approach for deeper reasoning in the context of the OBQA task. \end{enumerate}